mcry416/SGIKit/README.md

 Use runtime to add a convenience click listener with method.

 - #### GCD+Extension
-Provide ability of operating queue, thread safety.
+Provide an ability of operating queue, thread safety.

 - #### String+Extension
 An extension for String, likes text height or width, string cut.